umbraco/UmbracoDocs/Reference/Templating/Masterpages/index.md

 	</asp:Content>

 The first line, is the template declaration, it tells Umbraco what language the template is written in, and if it inherits from another template.
-Masterpages in Umbraco will always inherit from another Masterpage, if its a root template, it will inherit from
+Masterpages in Umbraco will always inherit from another Masterpage, if it's a root template, it will inherit from
-`/umbraco/masterpages/default.master` which is the default umbraco masterpage, which is needed for the templating system to work.
+`/umbraco/masterpages/default.master` which is the default Umbraco masterpage, which is needed for the templating system to work.

 ## [umbraco:item](umbracoitem.md)